yaroslav0507/PWO/README.md

 Demo page is generated on `travis-ci`.
 It deploys to `gh-pages` automaticaly every time when build is successfull.

 ### Dependency
 For this application I've written a [Toaster plugin](https://github.com/yaroslav0507/cordova-plugin-toaster).
-It gives us and opportunity to use native android toasts.
+It gives you an opportunity to use native android toasts.
 Plugin is published to `NPM` and installs automatically.

 ## Stack of technologies
 <img align="right" src="https://www.dropbox.com/s/ri275hyw3p33ah7/PWO_Logo.png?dl=1" alt="Plant Watering Organizer" height="150px">